 It turns out I was very wrong.
 Within a few minutes of the workshop starting everyone had managed to do their own turban (and I learned how they stay on your head).t

-After many laughs and selfies, Rifqah got her Yoco card reader out and sold a number of scarves to the turban novices.
+After many laughs and selfies, Rifqah got her Yoco mobile card machine out and sold a number of scarves to the turban novices.

 “Yoco has played such a big role in my business, and it has guaranteed more sales.
 When my customers see that I take cards, they tend to take more than 1 or 2 scarves.
 I love how efficient it is and how much easier it is now to keep track of sales as well.”